deepnight/ldtk/JSON_CHANGELOG.md

+# Important

+This file ONLY presents **major** changes to the JSON format.

-Please always refer to the [JSON schema](https://ldtk.io/json) for automatically updated Json format description (including version related changes).
+For all other changes, please refer to the [JSON schema](https://ldtk.io/json).
+It's automatically updated, and *always* up-to-date.

 # 0.6.0-beta